Sarah Kernochan: Career

 the story for What Lies Beneath (2000); and directed Thoth (2002) and wrote Learning to Drive (2014).

 Her second documentary, Thoth, also won an Academy Award in 2002, this time for Best Documentary Short Subject.
 She has taught screenwriting at Emerson College.

 In August 2014, her feature script Learning to Drive, based on a New Yorker story by Katha Pollitt, went before cameras.
-The film, starring Ben Kingsley and Patricia Clarkson, was released in the US on August 21, 2015.
+Starring Ben Kingsley and Patricia Clarkson, the film was released in the United States on August 21, 2015.

 Novels

 In 1977, Kernochan's novel Dry Hustle (ISBN 0-688-03149-8 in hard cover, ISBN 0-425-03661-8 in paperback) was published.
 It was reprinted as an ebook in 2011.
 In June 2011, Kernochan released her first novel in over 35 years entitled Jane Was Here (ISBN 0980037727).
 A mysterious young woman, calling herself Jane, arrives in the small rundown community of Graynier, Massachusetts.
 She can point out the house where she grew up, though she has never been to Graynier in her life.
 Jane carries with her the fragmentary memory of her former life, and refuses to adjust to her new identity.
 Thus begins Jane's mission, to retrieve the puzzle pieces of a former life, groping her way through the past and the present simultaneously.